cenviity/100-exercises-to-learn-rust/book/src/01_intro/01_syntax.md

 ### Type annotations

 Since we've been mentioned "types" a few times, let's state it clearly: Rust is a **statically typed language**.\
-Every single value in Rust has a type and that type must be known to the compiler at compile-time.
+Every single value in Rust has a type and that type must be known to the compiler at compile time.

 Types are a form of **static analysis**.\
 You can think of a type as a **tag** that the compiler attaches to every value in your program.
 Depending on the